 Location: 751 Palm Street, San Luis Obispo, CA 93401

-Two years before the founding of Mission San Luis Obispo, an exploratory mission led by Don Gaspar de Portolá was returning to San Diego.
-The men were short on provisions and half starved when they came signs of bear.
-They successfully hunted and killed two bear (although one of the soldiers was almost killed in the process), and the resulting meat allowed the men to survive.
+Two years before the founding of Mission San Luis Obispo, an exploratory expedition led by Don Gaspar de Portolá was returning to San Diego.
+The men were short on provisions and half starved when they came upon signs of bear.
+They successfully hunted and killed two bears (although one of the soldiers was almost killed in the process), and the resulting meat allowed the men to survive.